Halloween Havoc (1999): Event

 The opening match saw Disco Inferno retain the WCW Cruiserweight Championship in a match against Lash LeRoux.
 Inferno was able to hit an inverted atomic drop followed by the Last Dance, to pick up the victory via pinfall.

 The second match was a Street Fight for the vacant WCW World Tag Team Championship between Harlem Heat (Booker T and Stevie Ray), The Filthy Animals (Billy Kidman and Konnan), and The First Family (Brian Knobbs and Hugh Morrus).
 After Harlem Heat and The First Family took the fight to the back of the arena, Booker T pinned Knobbs.
-Whole the ref that followed them lead them back to the ring to make the official decision, Kidman pinned Morrus.
-The two referees conferred and it was ultimately determined to award the victory to Harlem Heat.
+While the referee that followed them led them back to the ring to make the official decision, Kidman pinned Morrus.
+The two referees conferred and it was ultimately decided that, since Harlem Heat got the pin first, they would be awarded the victory and thus crowned the new tag team champions.

-The next match saw Eddy Guerrero defeat Perry Saturn by disqualification.
-Perry Saturn was disqualified after Ric Flair came out and hit Eddie Guerrero with a crowbar.
-Kidman along with Torrie Wilson came out to make the save, however Flair kissed Wilson who although at first was shocked appeared to enjoy it.
+The next match saw Eddie Guerrero defeat Perry Saturn by disqualification.
+Saturn was disqualified after Ric Flair came out and hit Guerrero with a crowbar.
+Kidman, along with Torrie Wilson, came out to make the save, but Flair kissed Wilson who appeared to enjoy it after some initial shock.

 The following match saw Brad Armstrong defeating Berlyn.
 Next, Rick Steiner won the WCW World Television Championship with a victory over Chris Benoit after Dean Malenko attacked Benoit with a chair.
 Following this, Lex Luger picked up a submission victory over Bret Hart after applying a half crab.

 The following match was supposed to be Sting and Hulk Hogan for the WCW World Heavyweight Championship.
-Hogan’s music played however he never entered.
-Eventually Sting’s music played and he made his way to the ring.
-Following this Hogan’s music played again and he entered wearing street clothing.
-Upon entering the ring, Hogan whispered in Sting’s ear and then lay down.
+Hogan's music played, but he never entered.
+Eventually, Sting's music played and he made his way to the ring.
+Following this, Hogan's music played again and he entered wearing street clothing.
+Upon entering the ring, Hogan whispered in Sting's ear and then laid down.
 Sting covered Hogan and the match ended with the opening bell never having rung.

 The next match was for the WCW United States Heavyweight Championship.
 On his way to the ring, the challenger, Goldberg was attacked by Scott Hall and Kevin Nash.
 Despite this, Goldberg was still able to capture the championship from Sid Vicious.
-With Vicious covered in blood and unable to answer the referee, Mickie Henson's count, the referee was forced to stop the match and award the victory and the title to Goldberg.
+With Vicious covered in blood and unable to answer referee Mickie Henson's count, the referee was forced to stop the match and award the victory and the title to Goldberg.